“What Are the Pros/Cons of the Kong?”

 While you may already love your Grilla, or have a soft spot for the Silverbac, you shouldn’t look past the Kong.
 While it might not roast wood pellets like you’re used to, this charcoal baby knows how to deliver quality flavor and taste to anything you throw on it.
-Lean a little more about kamado grills and you might start singing a more charcoal-filled song.
+Learn a little more about kamado grills and you might start singing a more charcoal-filled song.

 The History of the Kamado

 If you read our #TriviaTuesday tweets, you’ll know the kamado originated in China some 3,000 years ago.
 The ceramic stoves were brought over to Japan, and right after WWII, America got a taste of the smokers.
 And thank goodness we did because ever since their landing on American soil, grilling has never been the same.

 The beauty of the kamado is that it works more like an oven than a grill.
 The inside gets hot, and when I say hot I mean like fire hot.
 Those things can crank up the heat and smoke the heck out of whatever’s in there.
 This is important for things like skirt steak, ribs, or thicker meats.
 Not exactly ideal if you’re just trying to grill a hot dog, but don’t doubt its ability there, either.
 Put a hot dog on the Kong but expect it to hang out for a few hours versus a quick char.